 We want to be perfectly clear here: you can not expect recruiters to choose you if you have little or if you have nothing relevant to offer.
 There are people with experience, skills, and education applying for the same role as you are, and they are way ahead of you.

 So, to prevent disappointment, we encourage you to think it through.
 Take your time and see what you want to do and how you can start doing it.

-Enroll a course, offer to work for free if needed, ask around for internships.
+Enroll a course, ask around for internships, or volunteer if that’s an option for you.
 Whatever you do, do not jump into a career switch without giving it some thought.
 That will most probably end badly, and you will get back to your monotonous routine.

 The next steps in CV writing

 Have you identified what you want to do?
 Great!
 And are you sure you have what it takes to be competitive in the job market?
 If your answer is “yes,” – congratulations!
 You can now roll up your sleeves and get to CV writing.